 What is cloud banking?

 In addition to offering greater ease and accessibility, cloud-based banking improves the customer experience in other ways, including the ability to pay for many things online.
-For example, when a customer of a financial institution that provides cloud banking services watches a pay-per-view film from the comfort of their home or summons a ride on a rideshare app, cloud-native digital banking services are used to complete the transaction.
+When a customer of a financial institution that provides cloud banking services watches a pay-per-view film at home or requests a ride through a rideshare app, they reply on cloud native digital banking services.
+These services facilitate the transaction, ensuring a seamless payment process.

-In addition to powering many popular consumer services, the cloud ecosystem also helps the financial sector lower costs and meet other business needs.
-From powering applications that enhance remote work to delivering the high compute power needed to run artificial intelligence (AI)machine learning (ML), and Internet of Things (IoT) applications, banks everywhere are leveraging the power of cloud platforms.
+In addition to powering many consumer services, the cloud ecosystem also helps the financial sector lower costs and meet other business needs.
+From powering applications that enhance remote work to delivering the high compute power needed to run artificial intelligence (AI), machine learning (ML), and Internet of Things (IoT) applications, banks everywhere are using the power of cloud platforms.

 Why is cloud banking important?